starvagrant/toh/toh.markdown/road_trip_in_red.md

 “You have a second one?”
 Ali asked.

 “Two tickets will not be necessary sir.
 I'm told the film is to have room for two.
-And a film only has a single ticket, from my experience.”
+And these films have only single tickets, from my experience.”

 “So there's another...”
+Creed whispered in astonishment.

 “Please hurry sir.
 Time is of the essence.”

-“Why should that be” Creed insisted.
+“Why should that be?”
+Creed insisted.

 “That which escapes the Land of the Dead rarely does so for long.”